 Acting on the request of Mayor John Lindsay, President Johnson sent United States Labor Secretary W.

-Acting on the request of Mayor John Lindsay, President Johnson sent United States Labor Secretary W. Willard Wirtz to New York City to assist in trying to settle the crippling transit strike.
+Background: Acting on the request of Mayor John Lindsay, President Johnson sent United States Labor Secretary W. Willard Wirtz to New York City to assist in trying to settle the crippling transit strike.

 Mayor Lindsay, who had conferred with Labor Secretary Wirtz by telephone for several days, called President Johnson early in the evening of January 6 and said he thought the Secretary might be able to help in the transit crisis.